dzackgarza/Notes/Independent Study/Quals/Topics.md

 Galois Theory:
 Galois Theory:
 field automorphisms
+- fixed fields
-- fixed fields and the Fundamental Theorem of Galois Theory
+- the Fundamental Theorem of Galois Theory
 - application in examples of small degree
 - Galois theory of finite fields
 - abelian extensions of Q